Moving to Qatar Guide

 Be aware that as with many other Middle Eastern countries bounced cheques and unpaid bills are considered a crime and you may be prevented from leaving the country until outstanding bills have been settled.
 Therefore while in Qatar be careful to keep an eye on your current account at all times to ensure you have suitable funds for any payments made.

-As in so many other parts of the world expat parents in Qatar can select either from a state-funded public school or a private international school for their children.
+As in so many other parts of the world expat parents in Qatar can select either a state-funded public school or a private international school for their children.
 Many expats choose the latter option as they can be certain their children will be schooled in their native tongue and that they will be studying for qualifications that will be recognized in their home country.

 Either way educational standards in Qatar are considered excellent, though the biggest problem parents can face is the admission process.
 Waiting lists for the better schools can be long, and many schools will only accept applications for a short period of time each year.

 As an added difficulty international schooling in Qatar can be expensive so expats should examine finances carefully before making a decision.